|

 Applications Computer Graphics

 Computer graphics are applied in industry, art, entertainment, education, medicine and defense.
-More specific applications include
+Computer graphics applications may be classified into 4 major groups: user interface, display of information, Design and simulation.

 Sub Topics in Computer Graphics